SyncServerII/iOSBasics/README.md

 # iOSBasics
-A basic iOS client for SyncServerII
+A basic iOS client for SyncServerII.